curusarn/resh/README.md

 - Simple way to search whole history by command itself and/or metadata
 - Synchronization across devices
 - And more ...

+In order to be able to develop a good history tool I will need to get some insight into real life shell usage patterns.

+That's why I ask YOU to install this tool to locally record your shell history.

+After some time (probably a few months) I will create a script to replace anything too personal in the recorded data by placeholders.

+Then I will ask you to run the script against the recorded data and tell me if you are willing to share the resluts with me.

+I'm very thankful for anyone who is willing to support my thesis by providing their usage data!

 ## Prereqisities